 Are you looking for your replies?

-If you’re not seeing your reply below an original Tweet, it’s because we are currently unable to show every reply to a given Tweet.
-This can happen when a popular Tweet receives a high number of replies.
-However if your reply is showing up in your timeline, the Tweet author can, in most cases, view your reply in their Notifications.
+If you’re not seeing your reply below a Tweet, it may be because of an outstanding technical capacity limitation.
+When there are an overwhelming volume of replies to a Tweet, our platform is unable to show all of these replies.
+However, if your reply is showing up in your timeline, the Tweet author can, in most cases, view your reply in their Notifications.

 My hashtags aren't working